 B. Indemnity

-To the maximum extent allowed by law, each Party shall be fully liable for the actions of its agents, employees, partners or Subcontractors and, to the maximum extent allowed by law, shall fully indemnify and hold harmless the other Party from suits, actions, damages, and costs of every nature and description relating to personal injury and damage to real or personal tangible property caused by such Party, its agents, employees, partners, independent RDAs or Subcontractors, without limitation; provided, however that no Party shall indemnify for that portion of any claim, loss or damage arising hereunder due to the negligent act or failure to act of the other Party.
+To the maximum extent allowed by law, each Party shall be fully liable for the actions of its agents, employees, partners or Subcontractors and, to the maximum extent allowed by law, shall fully indemnify and hold harmless the other Party from suits, actions, damages, and costs of every nature and description relating to personal injury and damage to real or personal tangible property caused by such Party, its agents, employees, partners, independent BBRs or Subcontractors, without limitation; provided, however that no Party shall indemnify for that portion of any claim, loss or damage arising hereunder due to the negligent act or failure to act of the other Party.

 V. ADMINISTRATIVE AND COMPLIANCE PROVISIONS